eryczou/wolferx-chef-repo/README.md

 ========

 This is the "chef-repo" for building WolferX Development Environment.
+It will automate bootstrap a complete server for your development environment.
+It majorly includes:
+	- Nginx
+	- Angular2
+	- Nodejs
+	- Tomcat
+	- Jersey
+	- Cassandra

 How to use
 ==========

-1. boot up CentOS-7 linux machine (or EC2)
+1. boot up CentOS-7 linux machine using Virtual Box (or EC2)
 2. login with *root* user or running following command with sudo
 3. update yum package management tool
 	- *CMD:* yum update